biocore/songbird/README.md

 This should produce a website with 2 graphs, which tensorflow actively updates as songbird is running.
 ![tensorboard](https://github.com/biocore/songbird/raw/master/images/tensorboard-output.png "Tensorboard")
-A description of how to interpret these graphs is contained in <a href="#interpreting-model-fitting">this section</a>.
+See <a href="#interpreting-model-fitting">this section on interpreting model fitting</a> for details on how to understand these plots.

 ## 6.2.
 FAQs: Running Songbird through QIIME 2